amaninoblesse/Reduce-the-noise-of-news-search/README.md

 5. Run Queries such us identifying duplicate articles

 ## Known Issues and Future Improvements

 We're developing something like scholar Google or connected papers to get our solution more useful for users.
 The more articles are,the more time the system takes to build the graph.but this is not a big issue because tigerGraph handles this.

 ## Reflections

-Review the steps you took to create this project and the resources you were provided.
-Feel free to indiciate room for improvement and general reflections.
+In order to carry out our project we followed some strategic plans which were really helpful :

+1. We analysed some problems that touch the whole world ,then we made a brainstorming
+2. We then decided to jump on google issue because this one touches users around the world
+3. We found a way to solve the problem with tigerGraph
+4. We had a privilege to attend a  TigerGraph training (2 days) orginized by SaH Analytics International (https://www.linkedin.com/company/sah-analytics-international/) and delivered by Mr Hanif Ullah Khan, Data engineer and TigerGraph Analyst in order to handle the tool.
+5. We finally started to work on the implementation and prepared to show  the result up of to everyone.

 ## References
 - [articles] https://newsapi.org/